rwalters/prime_patterns/chain_of_responsibility.md

   end
 ```

-Each rule checks if the input is not prime, so if the check is `true` then the number being tested is not prime and we return `false`.
+Each rule checks if the input is not prime, and so if the check is `true`, then the number being tested is not prime and we return `false`.
 If all rules are false, we are left with a prime number.

 ## Chain of Responsibility Pattern